falkr/ttm4115/pages/unit-8-sd/teamwork-1.md

 * Add a new section *Reflection* to your document and compare your solution.
   * Is there any significant difference?
 * Deliver your final document on Teams

-# Reflection

-### Team Reflection

-* Add another section to the team reflection document, just like every week.

-### Individual Reflection

-* Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
-* Copy the answers into a document that you maintain on your own.
-* Add any additional observations to your reflection diary.